astromaddie/commloop/README.md

 ###CommLoop Benchmarks

 Performance is fairly constant when arrays are all the same size, but handling arrays of varying sizes produces a performance hit.
+All of the following benchmarks are done with 10 processes

 #### 4 1B arrays, 100 iterations